winitzki/scall/tutorial/programming_dhall.md

 ## Translating recursive code into Dhall

-Dhall does not directly support recursive code.
-In any Dhall definition, such as `let x = ...`, the right-hand side of `let x` may not recursively refer to the same `x` being defined.
+In any Dhall definition, such as `let x = ...`, the right-hand side of `let x` may _not_ recursively refer to the same `x` being defined.
+The lack of support for recursion applies both to types and to values.

+Nevertheless, we have seen that Dhall can work with recursive types if one uses a trick known as the Church encoding of fixpoints.

-Nevertheless, one can translate a wide range of recursive code into Dhall.
+In this chapter, we will see that Dhall can also accept a wide range of recursive _code_, including code that does not use any recursive types.
 This is achieved by a procedure we call the Hu-Iwasaki-Takeichi ("HIT") algorithm.
 The HIT algorithm defines some auxiliary types and then converts a given recursive code into a special form, known as a "hylomorphism".
-To adapt the resulting hylomorphism to Dhall, the programmer must supply an explicit upper bound on the recursion depth and a "stop-gap" value to be used if the recursion bound turns out to be too low.
+To adapt the resulting hylomorphism to Dhall's constraints and to provide a termination guarantee, the programmer must supply an explicit upper bound on the recursion depth and a "stop-gap" value to be used if the recursion bound turns out to be too low.
-In most cases, those modifications are straightforward.
+In many cases, those modifications are straightforward.

-We will begin by motivating the notion of hylomorphisms and by showing examples of how recursive code can be converted to a hylomorphism.
+We will begin by explaining the notion of a "hylomorphism" and giving some examples.

 ### Motivation for hylomorphisms